Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Doubly Wild Refitting via Perturbing the Derivatives

 To show that our perturbation scheme is well defined, we establish the following proposition, which guarantees that the doubly wild refitting procedure is both well defined and computationally tractable.
-The theoretical justification relies on the Browder–Minty theorem \citep{browder1967existence,minty1962monotone} from functional analysis, to which we refer the reader in Appendix~\ref{app:useful_math_tools}.
+The theoretical justification relies on the Browder–Minty theorem \citep{browder1967existence,minty1962monotone} from functional analysis in Appendix~\ref{app:useful_math_tools}.